 a.
 Nonriparian property owners holding a freehold estate of record with a deeded private right-of-way or easement to coastal waters granted in an original property subdivision are entitled to apply, per property, for a single mooring permit directly adjacent to that right-of-way or easement.
-The privilege of a mooring permit in the boundaries of the right-of-way into the coastal waters.
+The privilege of a mooring permit in this category is subject to the reasonable availability of space as determined by the harbormaster.
+Moorings shall be limited to the area created by a parallel extension of the boundaries of the right-of-way into the coastal waters.
 This category of mooring is not permitted in harbor waters, is dependent on available parking, may not be placed in a town conservation zone, and may not be a guest mooring.
-All moorings in this

-3 this category is subject to the reasonable availability of space as determined by the resident to non-resident mooring allocation requirement.
 If the area is delineated as a mooring area and where public access is available members of the general public shall be entitled to apply for a mooring permit there.